theCityCR/ICS-11-Culminating-Project/README.md

 # ICS-11-Culminating-Project

-Alex Zhu, Raymond Ouyang, Sean Zhao
+### Alex Zhu, Raymond Ouyang, Sean Zhao

 Our plan is to create a web-based program that helps teachers and students with productivity.
-This program includes a customizable schedule, a to-do list, and digital flashcards.
+This program includes:
+* a customizable schedule
+* a to-do list
+* digital flashcards //Maybe
+* focus timer

+##### Technology
 We plan on using Intellij and Eclipse for Java, and Webstorm for Javascript, HTML and CSS.
 We also plan on using GitHub to share our code and make it easy to work remotely